Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-✓ Medically reviewed March 2026
+✓ Medically reviewed May 14, 2026

-Biofeedback works best for women who:
+Biofeedback tends to work best for women who:

 • Are motivated to practice exercises at home between sessions